Contact us Email

 Designed by Harry Colt & Martin Hawtree

-The Popularity of Royal Dublin
+The History of Royal Dublin

 Considered to be the spiritual home of The Irish Amateur Open, having hosted it from 2007-2016 consecutively.
 It was a favorite spot of famous avid and amateur golfers Bob Hope and Bing Crosby in the 1960s.